1959 Quarter Value (2026 Guide): Errors List, “D” & No Mint Mark Worth)

 1959 Quarter Types:

 Understanding these five distinct types is crucial for any 1959 quarter collector.
-The circulation coins (No Mint and D) represent the workhorses of commerce, while the proof varieties showcase the mint’s craftsmanship at its finest.
+The circulation coins (No Mint and D) are the workhorses of commerce, valued primarily for their silver content in lower grades but capable of reaching four-figure prices in gem condition.

 Each type has different survival rates, values, and collector appeal.
-The progression from regular proof to CAM to DCAM shows increasing rarity and dramatically higher premiums, making proper identification essential for maximizing your collection’s value.
+The progression from regular proof to CAM (Cameo — frosted devices against mirrored fields) to DCAM (Deep Cameo — the most dramatic version of that contrast) shows increasing rarity and dramatically higher premiums, making proper identification essential for maximizing your collection’s value.

 1959 No Mint Mark Quarter Value